-There is still a stigma to seeing psychologists.
-A belief that seeing a professional is an admission that you are broken, that you have failed in some way.
+There is still a stigma around seeing psychologists.
+The belief that seeing a professional is an admission that you are broken, or that you have failed in some way.

 It does not have to be lifeline.
 It does not have to be a health professional.
 It does not even have to be a person.